CupOfCakes/UNIUBE-notify/README.EN.md

 Notifications: Uses winotify to alert the user about:

-Classes of the day.
+- Classes of the day.
-New messages received.
+- New messages received.
-Alerts about financial issues.
+- Alerts about financial issues.
-New files and online questions released. communications.
+- New files and online questions released.
+- communications.

-This software makes life easier for UNIUBE students here's how to set it up in Portuguese and English
+This software makes life easier for UNIUBE students

 # 📌 Step-by-step configuration